 The Bank of Mum and Dad now funds more than a quarter of all home purchases.
-If you are one of the many parents handing over the cash, what are your options?
+Here are your options if you want to make the most of the Stamp Duty exemption.

 Can you afford it?